baconeta/baconeta-com/content/sections/about/about.md

 ---
 imageSrc: "../../images/square.jpg"
-imageAlt: "Joshua Pearson"
+imageAlt: "Joshua Villgren"
 ---

-A passionate and highly educated computer scientist focusing on video game programming and production.
+A passionate and highly educated computer scientist focusing on video game production.

-I come from New Zealand but currently live in Vantaa, Finland, with my fiancé, daughter, and our cat, Pixel.
+I live in and come from New Zealand but have lived and worked abroad in UK, Germany and Finland with my wife and daughter.

-I have a management and leadership background with a high competence in multi-departmental collaboration.
+I have a management and leadership background with a high level of experience in multi-departmental collaboration.

-My recent professional experience is part of the Angry Birds mobile games in Rovio as a Games Programmer where I am also exploring cross-role communication and live game production pipelines.
+My recent professional experience is part of the Angry Birds mobile games in Rovio as a Games Programmer where I also explored and seconded into our live game production pipelines.

 Experienced in leading remote team game projects, including game jams and UE4/Unity prototypes.